Environmental impact of CircoFloor

 • Circular, demountable structure

-• Cork granulate & OSB plating
+• Cork granulate & OSB board layer

 • Fully reversible